mhrivnak/podset-operator/tut.md

 Our PodSet controller creates pods containing OwnerReferences in their metadata section.
 This ensures they will be removed upon deletion of the podset-sample CR.

-Observe the OwnerReference set on a Podset’s pod:
+Observe the OwnerReference set on a PodSet’s pod:

 `kubectl get pods -o yaml | grep ownerReferences -A10`